ichiran8/RISC-V-Multicore-Superscalar/README.md

 4) Instructions will be speculatively launched if next line predictor is taken
-5) Designed with a sequential consistency memory model --> Only one load or store is issued to the L-1 Dcache per core --> Each cache is non blocking
+5) Designed with a sequential consistency memory model --> Only one load or store is issued to the L-1 Dcache per core --> Each cache is blocking